Al-Nusra Front: Weaponry and tactics

-An al-Nusra Front battalion training during the Syrian Civil War.
+An Al-Nusra Front battalion training during the Syrian Civil War.

-The organisation is believed to have used, at various times and in various places, the following tactics: car-bombs, chemical weapons, suicide-attacks, targeting of checkpoints, conventional assault of military bases, assassination of political and military figures and members of the shabiha, targeting (destruction/killing) of pro-government media stations and personnel.
+The organisation is believed to have used, at various times and in various places, the following tactics: suicide and car-bombs, chemical weapons, suicide-attacks, siege warfare, rocket and artillery shelling, targeting of checkpoints, conventional assault of military bases, assassination of political and military figures and members of the Shabiha, targeting (destruction/killing) of pro-government media stations and personnel.

-By June 2013, there had been apparently 70 suicide-attacks in Syria.
+By June 2013, there had been 70 suicide-attacks in Syria.
 Of these, the group denied responsibility for 13 but claimed responsibility for the other 57.
-In June 2012, the group attacked the pro-government TV station at Drousha, near Damascus.
-The following month the government-TV presenter Mohammed al-Saeed disappeared; the group later declared him dead.
+In June 2012, the group attacked a pro-government TV station at Drousha, near Damascus.
+The following month TV presenter Mohammed Al-Saeed disappeared; the group later declared him dead.

-In June 2014, Human Rights Watch reported that several rebel groups, including al-Nusra, have enlisted child soldiers into their ranks.

-In November 2014, al-Nusra claimed to have captured U.S.-made TOW anti-tank missiles supplied by the United States to moderate anti-Assad rebels.
+In June 2014, Human Rights Watch reported that several rebel groups, including Al-Nusra, had enlisted child soldiers into their ranks.
+In November 2014, Al-Nusra claimed to have captured U.S.-made TOW anti-tank missiles supplied by the United States to moderate anti-Assad rebels.
 The group allegedly captured tanks, machine guns, ammunition, vehicles and American anti-tank missiles from the U.S.-backed Syrian Rebel Front.

 Al-Nusra Front allegedly have an elite sniper unit known as the "Wolf Group".
-Training is conducted in Aleppo by veteran jihadists who belong to the Khorasan Group, a collection of veteran al-Qaeda operatives sent from al-Qaeda strongholds along the Afghan-Pakistan border.
+Training is conducted in Aleppo by veteran jihadists who belong to the Khorasan Group, a collection of veteran Al-Qaeda operatives sent from Al-Qaeda strongholds along the Afghan-Pakistan border.

-In October 2015, al-Julani called for indiscriminate attacks on Alawite villages in Syria.
+In October 2015, Al-Julani called for indiscriminate attacks on Alawite villages in Syria.
 He said "There is no choice but to escalate the battle and to target Alawite towns and villages in Latakia".